kdave/git-next/README.md

 * `+push`: push to remote, translates to `git push REMOTE NAME:RNAME
 * `+pushf`: forced push to remote, translates to `git push -f REMOTE NAME:RNAME
+* `+tslist`: list names of existing local timestamped branches for a given target, recursion is supported
+* `+tslist1`: dtto, but ommit the last one, typically the branch that's been created on the same day
+* `+tsclean`: similar to `tslist`, but emit git commands to delete the local branch or delete the remotes, recursion is supported, optional is the list of remotes
+* `+tsclean1`: dtto, but ommit the last one, typically the branch that's been created on the same day

 # Use case